kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

   defaultPolicyServer: policyserver-namespaced-policies   # default catch-all
 ```

-This format would allow us do 1:1, many:1,, and catch-all mappings for future
+This format would allow us do 1:1, many:1, and catch-all mappings for future
 proofing.

 This provides Cluster Operators with a central place for observability.
-It
+We
-would be good to expose this via metrics and events.
+could expose this in the future via metrics and events.

-### Ambiguous patterns
+#### Ambiguous patterns

 Overlapping or ambiguous patterns (e.g. `prod-*` and `*`) can have unintended
 PolicyServer assignments and escalate privileges.